Creating a Language School Digital Marketing Strategy

 - Naver: The dominant engine in South Korea.
 Also includes social networking elements.

-Generally, all of these search engines operate along the same principles of favouring high-quality, relevant content, but it’s important to consider the particularities of each when doing optimization.
-For best results, take the time to do your research into international SEO, or else engage the services of professionals well versed in international SEO practices.
+Generally, all of these search engines operate along the same principles of favouring high-quality, relevant content, but it’s important to consider the particularities of each one.
+For best results, take the time to do your research into international SEO, or else engage the services of experts well versed in international SEO practices.

 In addition, if you know a large proportion of your student base will communicate in a particular language, it can be a good idea to invest some resources into developing multilingual web content.
 To ensure your message gets across properly, and that clarity and value are preserved, be sure to get your existing content translated professionally.
 A poor translation could well lead to miscommunication, or lead native speakers of your language of translation to perceive your institution as being of poor quality.